seejohnrun/console_tweet/README.md

 ## console-tweet

-Tweet from the console (OAuth compatible).
+Tweet from the console (yes it uses OAuth).
 Meant to be as simple as possible.

 ---